 LBS Foundation very kindly helped to ensure our vans remained fuelled through the summer of 2020 to deliver record amounts of food.

 LCF enabled us to continue our Employability Programme in our Gold Standard Leeds warehouse through the autumn and winter of 2019/20.
 Learn more here

 We have received hundreds of pounds of individual donations throughout November 2020.

-Minster Law supports our expanding work by sponsoring our Leeds-based van and more recently, a refrigerated van for frozen stock.
+Minster Law supports our expanding work by sponsoring a Leeds-based van and more recently, a refrigerated van for frozen stock.
 Their generosity in covering the cost of vital equipment means that the charities we support do not have to pay the true cost of our work.

 In 2018 Morrisons funded us to buy a brand new refrigerated van so we could support more vital frontline projects across Bradford and the surrounding area.
 The Foundation’s website can be visited here

 This international aid organisation is enabling us to redistribute enough surplus food for vulnerable people across Yorkshire to access 80,000+ meals during the Covid-19 pandemic.